jnjorstad/MatPlotLib-Homework/README.md

+# The Power of Plots
+Given access to data from a recent study comparing the performance of Pymaceuticals' drug Capomulin and other treatment regimens to look at tumor growth on mice, I generated tables and figures needed for a report of the study.

+# Methods Used
+Prepare Data, Summarize Statistics, Create Visualizations, Analyze Results

-# MatPlotLib-Homework
+# Technologies
-In this homework assignment, I have generated data, figures, and tables to help with a study about 249 mice identified with SCC tumor growth that were treated with a variety of drug regimens.
-Over the course of 45 days, tumor development was observed and measured.
-The purpose of this study was to compare the performance of Pymaceuticals' drug of interest, Capomulin, versus the other treatment regimens.
-I prepared the data, generated summary statistics, created bar charts, created pie charts, created a box plot, created line and scatter plots, and calculated correlation and regression for the data.
-I drew 3 conclusions at the very end based off of the data, figures, tables, and all of the charts that I created.
+Matplotlib